wp-plugins/bookingcom-properties-on-map/readme.txt

 Yes, it's possible.
 You don’t need to be an Affiliate Partner to implement the plugin, but you could start earning commissions today becoming our Partner.
 [Sign-up now](https://secure.booking.com/partnerreg.html).

-= Can I place the widget on multiple position ? =
+= Can I place the widget on multiple positions ? =

 Yes.
-Using widgets and shortcodes you can displayes your maps everywhere !
+Using widgets and shortcodes you can display your maps everywhere !

 = Can I use attributes for shortcodes ? =